polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

     ![Select Network](/docs/assets/private-network-select-network.png)

   - To connect to a custom node and port, you just need to specify the endpoint by choosing `custom endpoint` and type in your own endpoint.
-By this way you can use a single instance of Apps UI to connect to various nodes.
+In this way you can use a single instance of Apps UI to connect to various nodes.

     ![Custom Endpoint](/docs/assets/private-network-custom-endpoint.png)